covid19apps/covid19apps.github.io/README.md

 # <center> Coronavirus-themed Mobile Malware Dataset </center>

 # Overview
-As COVID-19 continues to spread across the world, a growing number of malicious campaigns are exploiting the pan- demic.
+As COVID-19 continues to spread across the world, a growing number of malicious campaigns are exploiting the pandemic.
 It is reported that COVID-19 is being used in a variety of online malicious activities, including Email scam, ransomware and malicious domains.
 As the number of the afflicted cases continue to surge, malicious campaigns that use coronavirus as a lure are increasing.
 Malicious developers take advantage of this opportunity to lure mobile users to download and install malicious apps.

 However, besides a few media reports, the coronavirus-themed mobile malware has not been well studied.
 Our community lacks of the comprehensive understanding of the landscape of the coronavirus-themed mobile malware, and no accessible dataset could be used by our researchers to boost COVID-19 related cybersecurity studies.